RandriaNtsoa28/quiz_game-ntsoa-cdof4/README.md

 A running version of Python in your machine.

-A terminal working on your machine
+A terminal working on your machine.

 ### Installing